xiaohaomao/timgroup_disease_diagnosis/README.md

 #### Step 2

+Second, place the releated patient data in this folder "core/data/".

+#### Step 3

 To reproduce all the results discussed in the supplementary file of this study, run the "**core/script/test/test_optimal_model.py**" file.

 ```